swastikpareek/cog/README.md

 ### Setup locally for development

 Once you have created a custom subtheme, you will know follow these quick steps to start.
-If you would like to review extension explanations of these steps, be sure to read the XXXXXXX
+If you would like to review extension explanations of these steps, be sure to read the <mark>TODO :: full setup readme</mark>

 1. Navigate to `themes/custom/mytheme` folder in your terminal
 2. Install Node.js with `./install-node.sh 4.4.4` and then point to the proper version with `source ~/.bashrc && nvm use --delete-prefix 4.4.4`
 3. If you are not using avn then run `nvm use 4.4.4` when closing and reopening your session
-4. If you choose to use avn follow the instructions here XXXXX
+4. If you choose to use avn follow the instructions here <mark>TODO :: full setup readme</mark>
 5. Install local library dependencies `npm run install-tools`
 6. To confirm Gulp and other items are instantiated `npm run build`